DataExperts/dexih.transforms/README.md

         new dexih.functions.Parameter("JunkColumn", ETypeCode.String, true, null, "StringColumn" ),
         new dexih.functions.Parameter("Compare", ETypeCode.String, false, "junk") };

-//use the NotCondition property to change the funciton to `not equal`.
+//use the NotCondition property to change the function to `not equal`.
 Function.NotCondition = true

 //add the function to the conditions list